-The following report describes addresses two key components.
+The following report describes two key components.
 First, the report addresses regulation for AI, and second, it summarizes future planned events.

-The topic of regulation for AI was addressed by means of a panel, for which the key findings as well as the complete panel are provided.
+The topic of regulation for AI was addressed by means of a panel, for which the key findings, the complete panel as well as planned next steps are provided.
 For the additional events, a short description as well as a timeline and a presentation of the objectives are provided.
 It also outlines how the events aim to connect other organizations and associations in Europe to integrate and implement social impact into existing structures in the research, business and industry ecosystems and inspire even more actors at the European level through the HumanE AI Net.